quantumjot/btrack/README.md

 We developed BayesianTracker to enable us to track individual molecules or cells in large populations over very long periods of time, reconstruct lineages and study cell movement or sub-cellular protein localisation.
+We have provided several examples in the notebooks folder.
 Below is an example of tracking cells:

 [![CellTracking](http://lowe.cs.ucl.ac.uk/images/youtube.png)](https://youtu.be/dsjUnRwu33k)